Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 As a parent, you might be totally fine letting the babysitter give your child a bath, or you might not.
 And whatever you decide is completely fine.
 You just need to communicate your wishes to the babysitter.

-Whether you're comfortable with it or not will largely depend on the age and experience level of your babysitter, and the age of your kids.
+Whether you're comfortable with it or not will largely depend on the age and experience level of your babysitter, and the age of your children.

 The babysitter just needs to know one way or the other, so they can stick to your bedtime routine as closely as possible.